Skip to Calculator

 The RPE calibration process feels different for compound and isolation movements:

-**Compound lifts (squat, deadlift, bench, row):** RPE ratings are most reliable here because these movements have a clear and definable failure point.
+Compound lifts (squat, deadlift, bench, row): RPE ratings are most reliable here because these movements have a clear, definable failure point.
 You can't complete the concentric phase.
-Use [our powerlifting RPE calculator](/rpe-calculator) primarily for compound movements to track your estimated 1RM over time.
+The homepage RPE calculator works best with compound movements, stick to squat, bench, deadlift, and heavy row sets when you're tracking trend data.

 Practical Hypertrophy Programming With RPE